Code-Master96/Roll_20_Macro_Table_Tool/README.md

 # How to install the tool:

+1) Start by downloading the main.cpp file.

-Please perform a google search on how to compile a .cpp file.
+2) If you don't know how to compile a .cpp file into an executible, please perform a google search on how to compile a .cpp file on your operating system.

+3) If you have not already, install a compiler

-Install a compiler and use it to create a .exe file.
+4) Use your cpp compiler to it to create a executible file.

-Run that file in a command line environment.
+5) Run that file in a command line environment.